Brandeis in The Hague

 The Brandeis in The Hague semester program builds on the successful summer programs that started in 2010.
 That program confirmed the rich learning environment awaiting undergraduates in The Hague, which tests their liberal arts preparation against some of the most challenging demands of global justice.
 The Hague is a long-standing center of diplomacy for international peace, hosting the International Court of Justice (or “World Court”) in the ornate Peace Palace.
 More recently, it is the home for new criminal tribunals addressing problems of mass injustice, including the International Criminal Tribunal for the Former Yugoslavia, the Special Court for Sierra Leone, and the International Criminal Court.
 Understanding these innovative courts is an important step toward finding new methods to manage conflict and promote justice in the global environment.
 The semester program connects these initiatives coming from The Hague to the broader global struggle for human rights and peaceful social and economic development.

-During the spring semester program, students will earn a total of 16 credits.
-Courses will be taught by Professor Richard Gaskins as well as faculty from Leiden University.
+During the spring semester program, you will earn a total of 16 credits.
+Courses will be taught by Professor Richard Gaskins, as well as faculty from Leiden University.